TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed Design: Sensors and Battery Pack.md

 * 1,764 Ah

+* Each segment will have an internal impedance of 24 m ohms for a total impedance of 24 m ohms.
+(Two in series, two in parallel with an internal resistance of 1.6 m ohms per module)

+* Each module has an internal fuse rated up to 490 A.

+* The watt hours for each module is 105.8 Wh.

 -total weight : 69.10 pds

 and will have a cost of $6,973.20 before tarrifs, shipping, and handling.